interlay/interlay.github.io/docs/vault/installation.md

   - at least **40 GB** for the Bitcoin testnet, *or*
   - at least **400 GB** for the Bitcoin mainnet.
 - You should have a stable internet connection.
+- Have at least 1 KINT/INTR to pay for initial transaction fees.
+- Have a minimum amount of collateral assets, see [requirements](/vault/overview?id=minimum).

 The Vault client should have consistent up-time, running for at least 8 hours per day.

 ### Keyfile

+!> Ensure that you have a backup of the substrate key in a safe place.

-Create a `keyfile.json` file that contains the mnemonic of the account you want to use for the Vault, e.g.:
+Create a `keyfile.json` file that contains the mnemonic of the substrate account you want to use for the Vault, e.g.:

 ```json
 {